zeorin/argononed/README.md

 #### Example comand line

-`# argononed -cl6 --conf=/tmp/argononed.conf` This will start the in foreground with colour output, set the log level to 6 *DEBUG* and set the configuration file to **/tmp/argononed.conf**
+`# argononed -cl 6 --conf=/tmp/argononed.conf` This will start the in foreground with colour output, set the log level to 6 *DEBUG* and set the configuration file to **/tmp/argononed.conf**

 ### Final word on configuration